 Giannini, A.M. and P. Bonaiuto, Special Image Contents, Personality Features, And Aesthetic Preferences.
 Empirical Studies of the Arts, 2003.
 21(2): p.
 143-154.

+Studies of Artists

-Artists and non-artists were presented with 22 work-inprocess images leading to Matisse's 1935 painting Large Reclining Nude.
+- Artists and non-artists were presented with 22 work-in-process images leading to Matisse's 1935 painting Large Reclining Nude.
 Non-artists judged the painting as getting worse over time with increasing abstraction.
-Art students showed a jagged trajectory with several peaks suggesting an interactive hypothesis-testing process

-- Balance influences the way adults trained in the visual arts create visual displays. - Image making is consistent with personality test results.
+Art students showed a jagged trajectory with several peaks suggesting an interactive hypothesis-testing process - Balance influences the way adults trained in the visual arts create visual displays. - Image making is consistent with personality test results.